What you Need to Know About a Thumb Wrap Grasp?

 How to Use Play Dough Mats

 Using play dough mats is pretty self explanatory.
 Kids love using the fun and engaging play activities and often times don’t realize they are developing skills at the same time.
-These steps will help with using your play dough mats in therapy, the classroom for a fine motor brain break, or in the home for a play activity:
+You can definitely pair these play dough mats with theraputty exercises for more strengthening!

 1. You’ll need to print off the play dough mat that works for your needs.
 You can find different printable playdough mats for different themes.